-Objectivism biases may be the most difficult for individuals to accept, label, and mitigate, but are prime targets for an organizational systems approach.
-If leaders assume that objectivism biases will be present and are highly likely to affect decision-making, then strategies can be developed and checks put into place that will minimize their influence.
+Experience biases may be the most difficult for individuals to accept, label, and mitigate, but are prime targets for an organizational systems approach.
+If leaders assume that Experience biases will be present and are highly likely to affect decision-making, then strategies can be developed and checks put into place that will minimize their influence.

-See Appendix A for a detailed list of objectivism biases.
+(See Appendix A for a detailed list of Experience biases.)